Twin Cities counties are looking at next year's budgets — and setting their tax increases.

 Ramsey County is on a rare biennial budget cycle, meaning it approved its 2025 budget last year, anticipating this year's 4.75% increase.
 There's a caveat, though: Then-County Manager Ryan O'Connor said at the time that cannabis sales tax could lower the 2025 levy.
 It didn't, former Interim County Manager Johanna Berg said last month, because the county doesn't have a sense of what that revenue will look like yet.

-The 2025 supplemental budget is $848.5 million and represents a 5% increase from last year.
+The proposed 2025 supplemental budget is $848.5 million and would represent a 5% increase from last year if approved in December.
 That's slightly larger than the 2025 budget approved last year, largely because of grants the county accepted to cover therapeutic youth treatment homes and violence prevention services.
 Property taxes fund about 46% of Ramsey County's 2025 budget.

 Finance director Susan Earle characterized the increase as getting the county back to normal after it held the levy more steady during the pandemic, then raised it 6.75% in 2024.